Steven Levitsky did not become influential because he announced something wholly new.

 That list matters because it captures what separates Levitsky from the headline version of himself.

-He is not simply a Trump-era public intellectual who wrote one timely book.
+He is far more than a Trump-era public intellectual who wrote one timely book.
 His academic work has long centered on regimes that are neither fully democratic nor openly dictatorial.
 That is the background to Competitive Authoritarianism, his influential work with Lucan Way, and it is the reason How Democracies Die carried unusual force when it reached a mass audience.
 Levitsky already knew that modern autocracy often works through elections, institutions, and constitutions rather than by tanks in the street.

 He specialized in the slow corrosion zone.